enormandeau/snplift/README.md

 To run SNPLift, you will need to have the following programs installed.

 - SNPLift will only work on GNU Linux or OSX
-- python 3.5+ (you can use miniconda3 to install python)
+- python 3.5+
 - R 3+ (ubuntu/mint: `sudo apt-get install r-base-core`)
 - bash 4+
 - [gnu parallel](https://www.gnu.org/software/parallel/)
-- git (to clone the test dataset)
+- git (optional, to clone this repository and the test dataset)
 - bwa
 - samtools
 - minimap2 (to visualize the collinearity of the two genomes)